adwitiyashukla/gridpulse/README.md

     ORCH -.governs.-> ML
 ```

-### Data flow in one sentence
+### The whole pipeline in one sentence

-Incremental watermarked extracts land as immutable Parquet, conform into a silver
+New data is downloaded a bit at a time and saved as Parquet files that never get
-layer that fixes timezone and gap semantics without destroying evidence, materialise
+overwritten, then cleaned up into a middle layer that fixes timezones and missing
-into a Kimball star schema in DuckDB, get validated by sixteen domain-specific
+hours without throwing anything away, then loaded into a star schema in DuckDB,
-quality checks, feed forty engineered features into four model families, and serve
+checked by sixteen quality tests, turned into forty features for four kinds of
-through a REST API and a public web app.
+model, and finally served through an API and a website.

 ---

-## Engineering decisions worth defending
+## Why I built it this way

-Anyone can wire libraries together.
-These are the choices an interviewer should
+These are the choices I would expect to be asked about in an interview, so I
-probe, with the reasoning already written down.
+wrote down my reasons while they were still fresh.

-DuckDB rather than Postgres or Spark.
-Columnar OLAP over hundreds of millions
+Why DuckDB and not Postgres or Spark.
+DuckDB is column-based and runs inside a
-of rows inside a single embedded file, with no server process.
-On constrained
+single file with no server to set up.
+I built this on a laptop with 8 GB of RAM,
-hardware this is the difference between a pipeline that runs and one that swaps.
+and that was the difference between a pipeline that finishes and one that runs out
-The SQL ports to Snowflake, BigQuery or Azure Synapse unchanged.

-One global model, not one per balancing authority.
-BAs share physics: the shape
+of memory.
+The SQL I wrote would also run on Snowflake or BigQuery without changes,
+so nothing here is a dead end.

+Why one model for all 12 regions instead of 12 separate ones.
+The regions behave
+in similar ways.
+How demand responds to temperature in Atlanta really does tell you
-of the temperature/demand response in Atlanta genuinely informs the same curve in
+something about the same curve in Charlotte, so training together lets the bigger
-Charlotte, so pooling regularises the smaller territories using the larger ones.
-It
-also means one artifact to deploy, version and monitor rather than twelve, and
+regions help the smaller ones.
+It also means I deploy and monitor one model file
-adding a thirteenth BA becomes a data change rather than an infrastructure change.
+instead of twelve, and adding a thirteenth region is just more data rather than
+more infrastructure.

-Flag bad data, never delete it.
-A meter reporting the identical value for six
+Why I flag bad data instead of deleting it.
+A meter reporting the exact same value
-straight hours is not stable, it is stuck.
-Silently dropping that row destroys the
+for six hours in a row is not steady, it is stuck.
+If I quietly drop that row, I
-only evidence that anything went wrong.
-Every suspect value survives into the
+also destroy the only proof that something went wrong.
+So every suspicious value
-warehouse carrying a flag, and the modelling layer decides what to do with it.
+still goes into the warehouse with a flag on it, and the model decides later

-Chronological splits only.
-A random train/test split on time-series data leaks
+whether to use it.

+Why I only split the data by date.
+If you split time-series data randomly, rows
-the future through neighbouring rows and produces beautiful, meaningless validation
+from the future end up next to rows from the past and the model effectively sees
+answers it should not have.
+The scores look great and mean nothing.
+Every split
-scores.
-Every split here is by timestamp, and there is a test asserting it.
+here is by timestamp, and there is a test that checks this.

-Known future covariates are not leakage.
-The models consume tomorrow's weather
+Why using tomorrow's weather is not cheating.
+The models use tomorrow's weather
 forecast and tomorrow's calendar.
-That is legitimate: a system operator genuinely
+That is fair, because a real grid operator also
-holds a numerical weather prediction when they produce a day-ahead forecast.
+has a weather forecast in hand when they plan the next day.
+Leaving it out would be
-Withholding it would model a harder problem than the one utilities actually face.
+solving a harder problem than the one utilities actually have.
+Anything based on
-Rolling statistics over *past* demand, by contrast, are shifted by the full forecast
+*past* demand is a different story, so those features are all shifted back by the
-horizon, and `tests/test_features.py` proves it.
+full 24 hours, and `tests/test_features.py` checks that.

-MAPE leads, but never alone.
-MAPE is the industry lingua franca for load
+Why MAPE is first but not the only metric.
+MAPE is what the power industry
-forecasting, so it heads the leaderboard.
-It is reported beside RMSE and a separate
+normally uses for demand forecasting, so it leads the table.
+But I also report RMSE
+and a separate peak-hour MAPE, because MAPE on its own hides the fact that some
-peak-hour MAPE because MAPE alone hides cost asymmetry: a 500 MW miss at 3am and
+mistakes cost more than others: being 500 MW off at 3am is not the same as being
-the same miss at 5pm during a heatwave are not the same event.
+500 MW off at 5pm in a heatwave.

-The LLM is never trusted.
-Generated SQL runs through a read-only connection, a
+Why I never trust the LLM.
+The SQL it writes has to pass a read-only connection,
-single-statement rule, a keyword blocklist, a table allowlist and an enforced row
+a one-statement-only rule, a banned-keyword list, a list of allowed tables, and a
-cap before it touches the database, and the query is always shown to the user.
-See
+row limit before it ever reaches the database, and the app always shows you the
-`tests/test_sql_guard.py` for the attack cases.
+query it ran. `tests/test_sql_guard.py` has the attacks I tested it against.

 ---